google/oauth2l/README.md

 the following command uses the BigQuery API to list all projects.

 ```
-$ curl -H "$(oauth2l header bigquery)" 'https://www.googleapis.com/bigquery/v2/projects'
+$ curl -H "$(oauth2l header bigquery)" https://www.googleapis.com/bigquery/v2/projects
 ```

-If you need to call Google APIs frequently using the `header` command, you can define a shell alias for it, for example:
+If you need to call Google APIs frequently using `curl`, you can define a shell alias for it.
+For example:

 ```
 $ alias gcurl='curl -H "$(oauth2l header cloud-platform)" -H "Content-Type: application/json" '